 Industry Innovation and Research

 Our Research Office helps solve business problems.
 We help you get from Research and Development to production faster and connect our resources with industry and community organizations to produce results that drive success.
-We support local business to take a product or service to a next level, create a competitive advantage and source funding opportunities for innovation, research, and development.
-If you are a private or public service agency, email our industry liaison, Ian Dick if you: have an idea for product or process development; have a problem with current business process; want to identify and capitalize on cost-saving opportunities; or want to test product design or evaluate process implementation.
+We support local businesses to take a product or service to a next level, create a competitive advantage and source funding opportunities for innovation, research, and development.
+If you are a private or public service agency, email our industry liaison, Ian Dick if you: have an idea for a product or process development; have a problem with a current business process; want to identify and capitalize on cost-saving opportunities, or want to test product design or evaluate process implementation.

 SEARC is home to a group of dedicated engineers, technicians and technical specialists who help Canadian companies develop and improve their products, services and manufacturing practices in sustainable energy.

 The Centre for Behavioural Studies aspires to lead in the field of applied behaviour analysis.
 The Centre is a place where students, faculty, researchers, behaviour analysts and community service providers advance the science of behaviour analysis through education, practical application and collaborative research work.

 To support the responsible conduct of research involving human participants at St. Lawrence College, the College established the St. Lawrence College Research Ethics Board (SLC-REB).
 The SLC-REB’s mandate is to review the ethical acceptability of all research proposals involving human participants conducted within St. Lawrence College’s jurisdiction and under its auspices in accordance with St. Lawrence College policies and the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.